fghaas/cephalocon2019-lightningtalk/markdown/cca.md

 And then it takes tons of time.
 And that’s not the training session or class itself, but the preparation, the scheduling, the wait for an available instructor, all that.
 So that’s cost.

+And even a super smart chap like Wido here, if you can hire and he’s available, won’t easily be able to train a hundred people in a week, all of whom speak Pŭtōnghuà (Mandarin Chinese), so that’s a scale issue.

 So there’s another way to do this, and that’s on-line learning.
 But oh my lord is online learning frequently terrible.